copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Wrecking Ball
-While in Overdrive, you will destroy environmental objects while moving.
+While in Overdrive, you will destroy cover and environmental objects while moving.

 ## Zone of Control
 -15 aim and -4 mobility to all enemies in a {% ZOC_RADIUS_TILES %} tile radius around yourself.